European climate tech start-ups raise 13.2 billion US dollars in 2022

 Danijel Visevic, Founding Partner World Fund

-Funding gap despite good numbers
+Funding gap despite good figures

 Richard Youngman, CEO Cleantech Group